ivan-greenplum/gp-magic-query/deploy.md

-# How to install Greenplum on Google
+# How to install from Google Marketplace [ note this may not provide latest software, methods below are preferred ]
 - Go to google console for Greenplum Deployment: https://console.cloud.google.com/marketplace/details/pivotal-public/pivotal-greenplum-byol
 - Click Launch
 - Choose Greenplum 6 and all optional installs